Longfellow House–Washington's Headquarters National Historic Site: Craigie family and boarders

 Longfellow's new landlady had earned a reputation for being eccentric and often wore a turban.
 In the 1840s, Longfellow wrote about an incident where canker-worms were devastating the elm trees on the property.
 Elizabeth Craigie "would sit by the open window and let them crawl over her white turban.
 She refused to have the trees protected against them & said, Why, sir, they have as good a right to live as we—they are our fellow worms".
 He wrote to his father in August 1837, "The new rooms are above all praise, only they do want painting."
 The rooms that he rented were the same ones once used personally by George Washington while it was his headquarters, and he wrote to his friend George Washington Greene: "I live in a great house which looks like an Italian villa: have two large rooms opening into each other.
 They were once Gen. Washington's chambers".

-The first major works that Longfellow composed in the home were Hyperion, a prose romance likely inspired by his pursuit for the affections of Frances Appleton, and Voices of the Night, a poetry collection which included "A Psalm of Life".
+The first major works that Longfellow composed in the home were Hyperion, a prose romance likely inspired by his pursuit for the affections of his future wife Frances Appleton, and Voices of the Night, a poetry collection which included "A Psalm of Life".
 Edward Wagenknecht notes that it was these early years at the Craigie House which marked "the real beginning of Longfellow's literary career".
 His landlady, Elizabeth Craigie, died in 1841.